 Auspicious decor is essential.
 This time of year we brighten our surroundings with beautifully intricate paper cuttings, or jian zhi (剪纸).
 We post strips of paper bearing lucky couplets, or chun lian (春联), on our doors.
 And, of course, there are always lanterns, too.
 For reasons already stated above: It's all red.

 Another decoration you'll see a lot of is a red square with the character for good luck and fortune, "福" (fu), posted on doors upside down.
 It's wordplay.
-The character for "upside down" in Chinese is "倒" (dao), which is a homophone of the character "到", which means "to arrive."
+The character for "upside-down" in Chinese is "倒" (dao), which is a homophone of the character "到", which means "to arrive."
 So it's a double entendre. "福倒" (fortune upside down) when said aloud sounds like "福到" (fortune has arrived).
 See what we did there?

 Confucian traditions of filial piety run deep in China, so another important CNY tradition is to pay respect to your grandparents.
 Go on.
 You never call them.

 Temples will often hold fairs, where celebrants can watch lion and dragon dances, as well as make offerings and say prayers.
-Unfortunately, many of the ones that used to take place in Shanghai are still canceled in response to the still-in-recent memory 2014 stampede on the Bund.
+Unfortunately, many of the ones that used to take place in Shanghai are still canceled in response to the 2014 stampede on the Bund.

 Finally, 'tis the season for gifts.
-And gift giving can be a minefield for the uninitiated.
+And gift-giving can be a minefield for the uninitiated.
 First there are hongbaos, those prized little red envelopes stuffed with cash.
 There is an entire protocol for that, which we've covered at length right here.
 Non-cash gifts are acceptable, too.
 It's cold out so warm attire is suitable.
 Just avoid colors like black and white; they're associated with funerals.
 Booze and smokes are another safe bet, too.
 Here are a few other suggestions on what and what not to get.
-And if you were born in the Year of the Dog why not get some red undies for yourself while you're shopping?
+And if you were born in the Year of the Ox why not get some red undies for yourself while you're shopping?
 It's good luck.